Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/CAN_Utilities/Logging_Replaying_CAN_Bus_Messages.md

 ## Logging CAN Bus

-There are two distinct types of loggers available in Profinity, loggers to log to file and loggers that log to timeseries databases such as [InfluxDB and Prometheus](../Components/Loggers/InfluxDB_Prometheus_Logger.md).
+There are three distinct types of loggers available in Profinity, loggers to [log to file](../Components/Loggers/File_Loggers.md) and loggers that log to timeseries databases such as [InfluxDB and Prometheus](../Components/Loggers/InfluxDB_Prometheus_Logger.md) and finally [MQTT Loggers](../Components/Loggers/MQTT_Logger.md)

 All loggers are configured in the same manner, by adding a logger as a component to the Profile.